 Silver Buffalo Berry is a cold hardy, ornamental shrub that is commonly used in the first row of shelterbelts instead of caragana or lilac.
 It features subtle yellow flowers, smooth grey bark, and red fruit.
 On occasion orange fruit is produced and rarely a yellow... more

-Silver Maples are fast-growing, large deciduous trees that typically have short trunks and sharply branched crowns.
+Silver Maple is a fast-growing, large deciduous tree that typically has a short trunk and sharply branched crown.

-Silver Maples bear red flowers in early spring and beautiful five lobed, deeply notched green and silver leaves that turn yellow in the fall... more
+Silver Maples bear red flowers in early spring and beautiful five lobed, deeply notched green and silver leaves that turn yellow in the fall.
+This... more

 |Silverberry (Wolf Willow)|